Neil Lawrence

-Neil David Lawrence is the DeepMind Professor of Machine Learning at the University of Cambridge in the Department of Computer Science and Technology, senior AI fellow at the Alan Turing Institute and visiting professor at the University of Sheffield.
+Neil David Lawrence is the DeepMind Professor of Machine Learning at the University of Cambridge in the Department of Computer Science and Technology, Chief Scientist at Trent AI, senior AI fellow at the Alan Turing Institute and visiting professor at the University of Sheffield.

 Education

 Lawrence obtained a Bachelors in Engineering degree in mechanical engineering at the University of Southampton, and a PhD from the University of Cambridge, with a thesis on variational inference in probabilistic models, supervised by Christopher Bishop.

 Career and research

 Lawrence spent a year at Microsoft Research before serving as a senior lecturer in machine learning and computational biology at the University of Sheffield for six years.
 From 2007 to 2010, Lawrence was research fellow at the University of Manchester's Department of Computer Science, returning to the University of Sheffield in 2010 as the collaborative chair of neuro and computer science.

 In 2016, he was appointed director of machine learning at Amazon in Cambridge, where he collaborated with Ralf Herbrich, who became director of machine learning at Amazon in Berlin.

 Upon his appointment as the inaugural DeepMind Professor Machine Learning at the University of Cambridge in September 2019, Ann Copestake stated Lawrence's addition would have a "transformative effect".

+Lawrence co-founded Trent AI in 2025 with a mission to reimagine security and safety of systems in the AI age.
+He serves as its Chief Scientist.